India progressing from dirty to swachh country

 Now coming to point, consider population is growing at ‘x’ percent every year.
 Due to rapid urbanization, more people from villages are coming to cities at ‘y’ rate.
 Any mathematics student can show the overall population growth rate for that city would not be (x+y), but it would be ((x+y+(0.01*xy)), as you know both x and y are significantly large in magnitude.

-So, during those times, the easiest way to throw garbage out of city was followed, but during recent past, this option got virtually exhausted.
+So, during those times, the easiest way to throw garbage out of the city was followed, but during the recent past, this option got virtually exhausted.
 All the concerned agencies have now geared up to get rid of this garbage through 3Rs- Reduce, Reuse and Recycle.

 “A clean India would be the best tribute India could pay to Mahatma Gandhi on his 150 birth anniversary in 2019,” said Shri Narendra Modi on the launch of “Swachh Bharat Mission” in New Delhi.